 In treatment, you should receive some form of agenda for each day of the week.
-This lays out the timetable of events, and what's expected.
+This will give a clear indication of what activities happen when, where, and what's expected of you.

 - Can I arrange a visit to the clinic, to look around, without obligation, before committing?

-Rehab & Covid-19
+Addiction Treatment & Covid-19

 Overcoming old patterns of self-isolation is normally a big part of getting better.

-Step 3 - Planning A Budget For Rehab
+Step 3 - What Budget Is Available For Treatment?

 Public services are accountable to the tax payer, and seldom offer more specialist interventions.